apache/linkis-website/docs/api/jdbc_api.md

     <version>${linkis.version}</version>
  </dependency>
 ```
-**Note:** The module has not been deployed to the central warehouse.
+**Note:** The module has not been deployed to the central repository.
 You need to execute `mvn install -Dmaven.test.skip=true` in the ujes/jdbc directory for local installation.

 **The second way is through packaging and compilation:**
 1. Enter the ujes/jdbc directory in the Linkis project and enter the command in the terminal to package `mvn assembly:assembly -Dmaven.test.skip=true`